sin2000/zdownloader/README.md

 ; download_directory
-; if directory contains spaces then enclose it in quotation marks ; set empty or '.' for current directory download_directory=/media/downloads user_agent_for_https_connections="Mozilla/5.0 (Windows NT 6.1; rv:60.0) Gecko/20100101 Firefox/60.0"
+; if directory contains spaces then enclose it in quotation marks ; set empty or '.' for current directory
+; on Windows use slash or double backslash as dir separators download_directory=/media/downloads user_agent_for_https_connections="Mozilla/5.0 (Windows NT 6.1; rv:60.0) Gecko/20100101 Firefox/60.0"
 ; shutdown_system_on_finish